AllinLeeYL/CGRA-Tool/README.md

 make install
 ```

-You can also install OR-Tools from pre-built binary.
-But you have to make sure your cmake can find cmake configuration files provided by OT-Tools, such as 'ortoolsConfig.cmake'.
+Alternatively, you can also install OR-Tools from pre-built binary, though you have to make sure your cmake can find cmake configuration files provided by OT-Tools, such as 'ortoolsConfig.cmake'.

 ```bash
 sudo apt update